Abdullah-Bin-Naeem/BubuNet-A-Dual-Head-Segmentation-Model-for-Lane-and-Driveable-area-segmentation/README.markdown

-# BubuNet: A Dual-Head Segmentation Model for Autonomous Driving
+# BubuNet: A Dual-Head Segmentation Model for Lane and Driveable area Segmentation

 ## Overview
 BubuNet is a novel segmentation model inspired by YOLOP and TwinLiteNet, designed for autonomous driving tasks.
 It leverages a ResNet-50 backbone with a single decoder that simultaneously performs **drivable area segmentation** and **lane segmentation**.
 The model is trained on the [BDD100K dataset](https://www.bdd100k.com/) with a batch size of 10.